ballerina-platform/module-ballerina-sql/docs/spec/spec.md

 ## 4.4.
 Batch execute

 `batchExecute()` remote method executes the SQL query with multiple sets of parameters in a batch.
+To avoid the issues related to memory limitation, if the input data is more than 1000, it will run every 1000 records, concatenate those outputs and return it.
 ```ballerina
 # Executes the SQL query with multiple sets of parameters in a batch.
 Only the metadata of the execution is returned
 # (not the results from the query).